alexfernandez/alexfernandez.github.io/2025/on-art.md

 These people know how to make you feel stuff.
 Be it beauty over Instagram, amazement over YouTube, or rage over shitposting.

+### Gastronomy

+Feeding people is not the point.
+A good meal can make you feel a range of experiences.

 ### Other Arts

-Magic, illegal arts: confidence artistry, phishing.
+Magic, politics, illegal arts: confidence artistry, phishing.

 # Advice to the Modern Artist